Breast Uplift (Mastopexy): What You Need to Know Before Considering the Procedure

 Key Differences from Breast Augmentation

-• Breast Uplift: Focuses on lifting and reshaping without necessarily changing size (though some women combine it with implants).
+- Breast Uplift: Focuses on lifting and reshaping without necessarily changing size (though some women combine it with breast augmentation and uplift).

 Common goals include: